carlosmiei/ast-transpiler/README.md

 ### Overrides

 There is no perfect recipe for transpiling one language in another completely different so we have to made some choices that you might not find the most correct or might want to change it slightly.
-For that reason this library exposes some objects that you might load up with your own options.
+For that reason this library exposes some objects and methods that you might load up with your own options.
 #### parser

 This object contains all tokens used to convert one language into another (if token, return token, while token, etc).
 Let's say that you prefer the `array()` notation instead of the default `[]` syntax.
 You can easily do that by overriding the  `ARRAY_OPENING_TOKEN` and `ARRAY_CLOSING_TOKEN`.